Mas Jullien - IGP Hérault blanc 2022

 Food and wine pairings

-Enjoy with grilled fish, steamed fish, shellfish and crustaceans, white meats, rabbit in sauce, raw milk Coulommiers cheese, etc.
+Enjoy it with grilled or steamed fish, shellfish and crustaceans, white meat, rabbit in sauce, raw-milk Coulommiers cheese …

 Bettane & Desseauve